OBOAcademy/obook/docs/reference/glossary-of-terms.md

 In the context of [OWL](#OWL), the term [Annotation](#Annotation) means a piece of metadata that does not have a strict logical interpretation.
 Annotations can be on entities, for example, [Label](#Label) annotations, or annotations can be on [Axioms](#Axiom).

 #### Axiom
+Axioms are statements that are asserted to be true in the domain being described.
+For example, using a subclass axiom, one can state that the class a:Student is a subclass of the class a:Person.

 #### Pronto
 An [Ontology Library](#Ontology-Library) for parsing obo and owl files